stronnag/mwptools/README.md

 ## Installation

 * Review / install the dependencies for your platform.
-The [documentation](docs/) directory lists dependencies for Fedora and Debian/Ubuntu like systems.
+The [documentation](docs/) directory lists dependencies for Fedora and Debian like systems.

 * [Installation Guide (wiki)](https://github.com/stronnag/mwptools/wiki/Building-with-meson-and-ninja/).